junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Yes," the Doctor tries to convince her with a small smile.
 "So might as well make you feel better, don't you think?"

-"You... biggest, dummiest fool in the world!"
+"You... biggest, dumbest fool in the world!"
 River stutters, springing to her feet, pointing a finger at the Doctor.
 "We'll figure something out, we'll fix it.
 But not when you're being a sentimental idiot throwing away your life like it's nothing!"

 "River --" The Doctor tries.